laarkell/learn-git-milestones/README.md

 - [x] On the command line, confirm Git is installed by typing `git` at the prompt and hitting enter
 - [x] [Install Github Desktop](https://desktop.github.com/)
-- [x] Connect your Github account in Githhub Desktop
+- [x] Connect your Github account in Github Desktop